 \Cref{tab:exp:poplin} shows the results of our method in comparison to POPLIN \citep{wang2019exploring} on the locomotion tasks they consider from \citet{wang2019benchmarkingmbrl}, POPLIN uses the ground-truth reward for these tasks and learns a model --- we learn both.
-We outperform POPLIN in most of the locomotion tasks.
-POPLIN has a strong exploration strategy and works exceedingly well in the cheetah environment from PETS \citep{chua2018deep}.
+We outperform POPLIN in most of the locomotion tasks, though it has a strong exploration strategy and works exceedingly well in the cheetah environment from PETS \citep{chua2018deep}.
 Notably our SAC baseline often also outperforms the SAC baseline reported in \citet{wang2019exploring}.
-We are able to find a policy that generates an optimal action with a \emph{single} rollout sample rather than the \emph{thousands} of rollouts POPLIN typically uses and find that a model-based planning horizon of 3 usually improves upon our SAC baseline.
-Our work is also orthogonal to many of the main contributions in POPLIN and we are optimistic that in future work, combining their exploration ideas with our base policy learning method can further improve on our results.
+We are able to find a policy that generates an optimal action with a \emph{single} rollout sample rather than the \emph{thousands} of rollouts POPLIN typically uses and find that setting $H=2$ usually improves upon our SAC baseline ($H=0$). \Cref{fig:exp:mbpo} shows our results in comparison to MBPO and STEVE, which evaluate on the MuJoCo tasks in the OpenAI gym \citep{brockman2016openai} that are mostly the standard \verb!v2! tasks with early termination and alive bonuses, and with a truncated observation space for the humanoid and ant that discards the inertial measurement units. \sacsvgH consistently matches the best performance and convergence rates across every task and is able to learn a running gait on the humanoid (\cref{fig:humanoid_gait}).